oceanerousseeuw/openxum-es6-games/README.md

 # openxum-es6-games

-All crédits goes to : OpenXum-Team
+All credits goes to : OpenXum-Team

 ## Requirements :